 Insert information on efforts to annually review the number of mines retained to ensure that they do not exceed the minimum number absolutely necessary for permitted purposes.

-6. Efforts to explore alternatives Insert information on efforts to explore alternatives to using live anti-personnel mines for permitted purposes.
+6. Efforts to explore alternatives

-I. Cooperation and assistance

-1. Cooperation

-Insert information on cooperation (e.g. cooperation and assistance provided by your State, requirements for cooperation and assistance and cooperation received (e.g. financial, technical advice, exchange of experiences, etc.) and partnerships for completion forged.
+Article 7 Report - 1 January to 31 December 2022 Insert information on efforts to explore alternatives to using live anti-personnel mines for permitted purposes.
+I. Cooperation and assistance 1.
+Cooperation Insert information on cooperation (e.g. cooperation and assistance provided by your State, requirements for cooperation and assistance and cooperation received (e.g. financial, technical advice, exchange of experiences, etc.) and partnerships for completion forged.
 With the view of reducing the yearly amount of victims of accidents resulting from explosives and increasing socioeconomic development in post-conflict area, the destruction of landmines and Explosive Remnants of War, including cluster munitions, are part of the integrated Dutch policy on rebuilding after conflict.
 The Netherlands has for many years allocated large amounts of funds to mine action programmes on survey, clearance, risk education, victim assistance and local capacity building.
-Through its 'Mine Action and Cluster Munitions II' multi-annual programme (MACM II, 2020-2024), the Netherlands is contributing a total of €51 million Euro to NGO partners Mines Advisory Group, Danish Deming Group, the HALO Trust, Humanity & Inclusion and the Geneva International Center for Humanitarian Demining (GICHD) for mine action activities in 9 different countries: Iraq, Lebanon, South Sudan, Libya, Afghanistan, Ukrain, Somalia, Syria, Lao PDR, Nigeria, Palestinian territories and Zimbabwe.
+Through its 'Mine Action and Cluster Munitions II' multi-annual programme (MACM II, 2020-2024), the Netherlands is contributing a total of €51 million Euro to NGO partners Mines Advisory Group, Danish Deming Group, the HALO Trust, Humanity & Inclusion and the Geneva International Center for Humanitarian Demining (GICHD) for mine action activities in 15 different countries: Iraq, Lebanon, South Sudan, Libya, Afghanistan, Ukraine, Somalia, Syria, Lao PDR, Nigeria, Palestinian territories, Zimbabwe, Yemen, Senegal, Guinea-Bissau.
 Of this total, an amount of € 10 million Euro is reserved for emergency response by the same partners.

-In addition, the Netherlands provided a contribution to the UNMAS Voluntary Trust Fund of EUR 5,000,000.

-In 2021. the total contribution for Humanitarian Mine Action from The Kingdom of the Netherlands to NGOs and multilateral organisations was EUR 19,208,000.

-2. Efforts to strengthen national coordination

-Insert information on efforts undertaken by your State to strengthen national coordination including by ensuring regular dialogue with national and international stakeholders on progress, challenges and support for implementation of your State's obligations under the Convention including through, where relevant, the establishment of an appropriate national platform for regular dialogue among all stakeholders.

-n/a

-3. Efforts to integrate mine action activities

-If your State is a beneficiary of assistance, insert information on efforts to integrate mine action activities into other frameworks (e.g. humanitarian response plans, strategies for the inclusion of persons with disabilities) and the financial commitment of your State to implementation.

-n/a

-4. Influence of different needs and perspectives

-If your State is a provider of assistance, insert information on how the different needs and perspectives of women, girls, boys and men, including mine survivors and affected communities, is considered in the provision of cooperation and assistance.

-Gender is a cross-cutting aspect of all our humanitarian and development activities including the mine action activities we support.

-5. Efforts to develop and promote cooperation

-Insert information on efforts undertaken to develop and promote bilateral, regional and international cooperation and sharing of best practices.

-In 2021, the Netherlands contributed EUR 10,000 to the new Cooperation & Assistance Fund of the APMBC.
+In addition, in 2022 the Netherlands has provided a contribution to the UNMAS Voluntary Trust Fund of EUR 3,000,000.
+Also, in 2022 the Netherlands has donated € 40,000 to the Implementation Support Unit (ISU) of the APMBC, € 10,000 to the Sponsorship Fund and € 10,000 to the Cooperation & Assistance Fund of the APMBC.
+In 2022, the total contribution for Humanitarian Mine Action from The Kingdom of the Netherlands to NGOs and multilateral organisations was EUR 23,759,715.
+2. Efforts to strengthen national coordination Insert information on efforts undertaken by your State to strengthen national coordination including by ensuring regular dialogue with national and international stakeholders on progress, challenges and support for implementation of your State's obligations under the Convention including through, where relevant, the establish of an appropriate national platform for regular dialogue among all stakeholders.
+3. Efforts to integrate mine action activities If your State is a beneficiary of assistance, insert information on efforts to integrate mine action activities into other frameworks (e.g. humanitarian response plans, strategies for the inclusion of persons with disabilities) and the financial commitment of your State to implementation. n/a 4.
+Gender and diversity If your State is a provider of assistance, insert information on how the different needs and perspectives of women, girls, boys and men, including mine survivors and affected communities, is considered in the provision of cooperation and assistance.
+The Netherlands ensures that the different needs and perspectives of men and boys, women and girls, including mine survivors and affected communities are considered in the projects funded by The Netherlands.
+Gender is a cross-cutting aspect of all humanitarian and development activities including mine action activities supported by the Netherlands.
+5. Efforts to develop and promote cooperation Insert information on efforts undertaken to develop and promote bilateral, regional and international cooperation and sharing of best practices.
+In 2022, the Netherlands contributed EUR 10,000 to the new Cooperation & Assistance Fund of the APMBC.